Tiger Lily Hutchence Releases First Tracks And Yes, She Has Some Pipes On Her

 Interestingly, she promises a second EP and that it's "a banger".
 Whilst we're guessing that this style of music won't be hitting your local radio station anytime soon, we know that curious fans of her old man might just go check this out.

 Speaking of her Dad, we found this bit of audio from the vault.
-This is Michael Hutchence talking about what made INXS, well, INXS, and how their relentless touring and banging down doors finally paid off in spades.
+This is Michael Hutchence talking to Triple M about what made INXS, well, INXS, and how their relentless touring and banging down doors finally paid off in spades.

 LISTEN: